 Minimizes Pressure Ulcers

-This indicates the percentage of patients who sustained a pressure ulcer.
-Pressure ulcers are considered by many experts to be an indicator of the quality of nursing care .
-Pressure ulcers, which are also known as bed sores, are often the result of residents staying in one position for too long.
+This is the percentage of residents who sustained a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are often the result of residents staying in one position for too long.
+Better nursing protocols can limit the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

-This figure measures the percent of long-term stay patients who suffered falls which caused serious injury.
-We use this statistic in computing our nursing scores.
+This statistic tells you the percentage of long-term residents who had a fall resulting in serious injury.
+We use this statistic in computing nursing grades.

 Minimizes Urinary Tract Infections